insight-centre/saffron/FORMATS.md

 The phase of supervised taxonomy extraction - ***Command Line Interface Only***

 * `taxonomy`:  Taxonomy extraction with Pairwise Scoring model training.
 It contains the following properties to set up:
     * `negSampling`: The number of negative samples to generate when training.
-The default number is set to 5.0 negative samples - ***Command Line Interface Only*** *only used for training the Pairwise Scoring model*
+The default number is set to 5.0 negative samples -  *only used for training the Pairwise Scoring model*
     * `features` : The features to use, each of them can be set to "false" or "true" (see example below).
-The default is set to false - ***Command Line Interface Only***
+The default is set to false.

         Example: